 Battling with Buffalo Bill: Available from VCI (also on Youtube, but the prints there are dreadful–the VCI edition is light-years better).

-Black Arrow: Gray-market.
+Black Arrow: the Serial Squadron.

 The Black Coin: Available from Alpha.